SlavenIvanov/nexo-task/README.md

 ## DB

 - [*] setup db -> Sqlite/PG?, Setup ORM-> Drizzle/Sequelize?
-  - went with PostgreSQL because of RLS and schemas. [data seggregation](https://www.nextlabs.com/what-is-data-segregation/)
+  - went with PostgreSQL because of RLS and schemas. [data segregation](https://www.nextlabs.com/what-is-data-segregation/)
   - went with Drizzle because of superb TS integration, query builder, studio, migrations, performance.
 - [*] setup models

 ## Rest API

+- Rest endpoints: express/koa/fastify/...
-- Rest endpoints
+  - endpoints validated using zod
+  - response type is pretty.
-- [ ] setup config CRUD.
+- [*] setup config CRUD.
 All endpoints need to be validated.
-  - [ ] Create
+  - [*] Create
-  - [ ] Read
+  - [*] Read
-  - [ ] Update
-  - (Delete)...
-Saved txs need to point to a configuration, so we won't delete any configs, just disable them.
+  - [*] Update -> saved txs need to point to a valid config.
+So it doesn't make sense to update any props on a config other than the enabled flag.
+  - [*] Delete... cascade delete txs
 - [ ] connect db updates to eth filtering

 ## Testing